rifkyputra/homelab/selfhost-pg/PRODUCTION_GUIDE.md

 - [ ] **Passwords**: All default passwords changed to strong ones
 - [ ] **SSL**: SSL certificates installed and configured
 - [ ] **Network**: Firewall configured to allow only necessary ports
+	- Run `make firewall-status` to verify
+	- Use `make firewall-local` for localhost-only
+	- Use `make firewall-allow IPS="1.2.3.4 5.6.7.8"` for remote app servers
 - [ ] **Backups**: Backup encryption and offsite storage configured
 - [ ] **Monitoring**: Alerting configured for security events
 - [ ] **Updates**: Regular security updates scheduled